UPB-RustWorkshop/web-agent/README.md

 ]
 ```

-> A quesry string might be supplied specifing the parameters to show.
-Ex: "?pid=true&memory=true" eturns only the pid and command.
+> A query string might be supplied specifying the parameters to show.
+Ex: "?pid=true&memory=true" returns only the pid and command.
 > Hint: Use `Option` in the structure.

 ## `/processes/<pid>`